Dataence/Dataence/README.md

 # Hi there, I'm Rashmi Walke 👋

 ## About Me
-📊 I am a passionate data analyst with a strong background in analyzing data to drive business decisions.
-I am currently looking for opportunities in business analysis and data analysis roles.
+- 📊 Passionate data analyst with a strong background in analyzing data to drive business decisions.
+- 🎯 Currently looking for opportunities in business analysis and data analysis roles.

-## Skills
+## Languages and Tools
-- Excel
+- 💼 Excel
-- SQL (MySQL, BigQuery)
+- 💽 SQL (MySQL, BigQuery)
-- Tableau
+- 📊 Tableau

 ## Contact Me
 🔗 **LinkedIn:** [Rashmi Walke](https://www.linkedin.com/in/rashmi-walke-4667b01b3/)